mesosphere/marathon/docs/docs/exit-codes.md

 ### 108 Missing Framework ID

-The configured zookeeper path contains references to the launched app or pod instances but it does not contain a Framework ID for registration with Mesos.
+The configured zookeeper path contains references to any app or pod instances but it does not contain a Framework ID for registration with Mesos.
 Marathon will not register without a Framework ID since this would orphan any existing app or pod instances.
 Please see the documentation on [Framework ID registration](framework-id.html).

 ### 110 Framework Has Been Removed